arcctgx/ARver/README.md

 `ARver` calculates the AccurateRip checksums of local files, fetches checksums for a given CD from the database, and displays a report which compares them.

-## Motivation

-At one time I had to re-rip my entire CD collection, and I needed to check the correctness of my rips (i.e. are `+` or `-` symbols reported by `cdparanoia` *really* as harmless as the docs say?)

-There already exist Linux CD rippers which utilize AccurateRip database to verify the results, such as `Whipper` and `cyanrip`, but they didn't fit my workflow too well.
-I needed a tool which only performs verification, so I decided to write my own program for that purpose (and maybe went a little too deep down the rabbit hole in the process).

 ## Features

 TODO